isomerpages/mlaw-ablac/_appeals-process/4b-matters-to-be-considered-in-determining-compensation.md

 Matters to be considered in determining compensation
 ---

-**The matters which the Appeals Board shall take into account in determining how much compensation should be awarded for the compulsory acquisition of my land?**
+**The matters which the Appeals Board shall take into account in determining how much compensation should be awarded for the compulsory acquisition of my land?**<br>
 The Appeals Board shall consider only the following matters in determining the amount of compensation for land acquired under the Act (<u>please note that the words underlined and in bold are applicable only in respect of land acquired after 7 July 2014</u>):

 **Matters to be considered in determining compensation**<br>